krista-t/Fwitter/README.md

 # Fwitter
-Twitter alike clone with Pyhon, Sqlite, JS, and TailwindCSS
+Twitter like clone with Pyhon, Sqlite, JS, and TailwindCSS

 # warning
 be ware that any interaction with the app makes changes in database, this includes deleting data